Contact Us for a Free Consultation (213) 542-0979

 Don't Talk to Police

 So, first and foremost, don't talk to the police.
-But, if you talk to the police and you lie to them, it's not necessarily illegal.
+However, if you lie to the police, it's not necessarily illegal.
 They're trying to ask you questions.
 The police lie to people all the time, and there's nothing wrong with that, so if you lie back to them when they're asking you questions about a crime, you may or may not have been convicted.

-I do not see that that's a crime unless you're in a federal jurisdiction where they're trying to claim that you're obstructing justice, which again, is a hard thing to prove.
+I do not see that as a crime, unless you're in a federal jurisdiction where they're trying to claim that you're obstructing justice, which, again, is a difficult thing to prove.

 Where it is a crime to lie to the police if you call the police up and you make a false police report, now you're putting the police in action, and you're telling them things.
 You're wasting their time.
 You're wasting community resources, and the bottom line is that's going to be a crime.

-So, it really depends on the circumstances that you're talking to, whether or not lying to the police is or is not a crime.
-And it's important that if you're in that position where you've said some things to the police.
+So, it really depends on the circumstances of the conversation, whether or not lying to the police is or is not a crime.
+And it's essential that if you're in a position where you've made statements to the police.
 You are concerned that you're going to be arrested or you've already been arrested and charged with Penal Code Section 148.5, for example — which has to do with lying to the police, filing a false police report, and those types of crimes — you're going to need to get to a criminal defense attorney.

 Case Review to Determine Best Defense Strategy